 There are two main ways that web scraping can be problematic for a website owner.

-- 1. The scraper doesn't respect the website's terms and conditions, or it gathers private or proprietary data. - 2.
-The scraper imposes too much extra server load by making requests too often too quickly.
+First, if the scraper doesn't respect the website's terms and conditions or gathers private or proprietary data.
+Second, if the scraper imposes too much extra server load by making requests too often or in quick succession.
+These are extremely important considerations in any web scraping program.